Mikhail Mishustin: Sanctions

-Sanctioned by New Zealand in relation to the 2022 Russian invasion of Ukraine.
+Mishustin is under personal sanctions in the United States, Canada, the European Union, the United Kingdom, Switzerland and New Zealand due to the Russian invasion of Ukraine.

 Personal life

 Mishustin is married and has three sons.
 He plays ice hockey.
 He is also an avid spectator of the sport, and is a member of the supervisory board of HC CSKA Moscow.
-It has been reported that, prior to his selection as Prime Minister, he and Putin developed a rapport with each other through their shared enthusiasm for the sport.
+It has been reported that, prior to his selection as prime minister, he and Putin developed a rapport with each other through their shared enthusiasm for the sport.
 Mishustin is an amateur musician, and is a pianist.
 As a hobby he has written pop music, including for the singer Grigory Leps.

 On 30 April 2020, Mishustin tested positive for the SARS-CoV-2 virus amidst the COVID-19 pandemic in Russia.
 He informed President Vladimir Putin of his infection via a video-call.
 He also stated that he was going into self-quarantine.
 Putin expressed sympathy and wished him a quick recovery.
 Mishustin was the first high-ranking Russian official to disclose his coronavirus infection to the public.
 His diagnosis also made him the most high-profile political figure in Russia to contract the coronavirus.